 After the patient is stabilized, a complete imaging of cervical spine views should be obtained.
 Following views are generally ordered.

 Flexion-extension views may be done in case there is doubt of instability.

-To avoid further injury the patient is not moved to position for the various views.
-Instead, the x-ray beam and film position is adjusted.
+To avoid further injury the patient is not moved to a position for the various views.
+Instead, the x-ray beam and film position are adjusted.